-1. Application for admission: All students are required to complete the Graduate Application for Admission form (available online).

-- Transcripts: Students must send an official transcript of each college or university previously attended to the Registrar's office. - 3.
-Letters of recommendation: Two letters of recommendation are required.
-Students should solicit letters from people who are best qualified to testify to their capacity for graduate work. - 4.
+- 1. Application for admission: All students are required to complete the Graduate Application for Admission form (available online). - Transcripts: Students must send an official transcript of each college or university previously attended to the Registrar's Office.
+Applicants must hold a bachelor's degree from a regionally accredited institution. - 3.
+Personal and academic references: Applicants are required to submit three academic or professional references (name, address, phone, and relationship to student).
+The references will be contacted and instructed to complete the official LC4D (Louisville Center for Design) recommendation form.
+Applicants should list references from people who are best qualified to testify to their capacity for graduate work. - 4.
 Statement of purpose: This requirement will demonstrate the writing capabilities of each candidate as well as define the student's goals and specific area of interest. - 5.
 Personal interview: The interview allows the program coordinator to understand the personality and to connect with the human element of each prospective student.
 The interview also allows the program coordinator the opportunity to communicate how the program is uniquely suited for the student. - 6.
 Portfolio review: The portfolio should contain a minimum of five and a maximum of fifteen work samples from previous classes or professional involvement.
-The portfolio should show the student's variety and range as well as demonstrate previous training and experience.
+The admissions portfolio should show the student's variety and range as well as demonstrate previous training and experience.

-Note: The portfolio requirement may be waived if the student completes the two provisional courses, IXDS 5012 and IXDS 5022.
+Note: The admissions portfolio requirement may be waived if the student completes the two provisional courses, IXDS 5012 and IXDS 5022.